-When Jesus came to the region of Caesarea Philippi he put this question to his disciples, 'Who do people say the Son of Man is?'
-And they said, 'Some say he is John the Baptist, some Elijah, and others Jeremiah or one of the prophets.'
-'But you,' he said 'who do you say I am?'

-Then Simon Peter spoke up, 'You are the Christ,' he said 'the Son of the living God.'
-Jesus replied, 'Simon son of Jonah, you are a happy man!
-Because it was not flesh and blood that revealed this to you but my Father in heaven.
-So I now say to you: You are Peter and on this rock I will build my Church.
-And the gates of the underworld can never hold out against it.
-I will give you the keys of the kingdom of heaven: whatever you bind on earth shall be considered bound in heaven; whatever you loose on earth shall be considered loosed in heaven.'
-He then gave the disciples strict orders not to tell anyone.
+At that time: When Jesus came into the district of Caesarea Philippi, he asked his disciples, 'Who do people say that the Son of Man is?'
+And they said, 'Some say John the Baptist, others say Elijah, and others Jeremiah or one of the prophets.'
+He said to them, 'But who do you say that I am?'
+Simon Peter replied, 'You are the Christ, the Son of the living God.'
+And Jesus answered him, 'Blessed are you, Simon Bar-Jonah!
+For flesh and blood has not revealed this to you, but my Father who is in heaven.
+And I tell you, you are Peter, and on this rock I will build my Church, and the gates of hell shall not prevail against it.
+I will give you the keys of the kingdom of heaven, and whatever you bind on earth shall be bound in heaven, and whatever you loose on earth shall be loosed in heaven.'